 Headshot

 I work in a way that is empathic, respectful, genuine and ethical .
 By building trust, I use our relationship within the therapy session to create the possibility of positive, long-term change.
+You can opt for talking therapy and/or EMDR, we can talk through what will be the best approach when we have our initial session.

 My Qualifications & Experience